All Episodes

 He could not be a nicer person.

-Lamar Alexander, Thad Corcoran.
+Lamar Alexander, Thad Corcoran, Cochrane.

-I mean, this is his we've got to go.
+I mean, this is his, we've got to go.

-I mean, this is not is that pool real?
+I mean, this is not.

 I want to find that pool.

-This is I mean, we do not go with the pods.
+This is, I mean, we do not go with the pods.

-Oh my god, we just it's time to say goodbye.
+We just, it's time to say goodbye.

-They're in their late 70s to have do they have no interests other than shuffling over to the Capitol every now and then to go to these black tie dinners raising money.
+Do they have no interests other than shuffling over to the Capitol every now and then to go to these black tie dinners, raising money?

-I mean, uh seventy-seven years old, seventy-nine years old, eighty-two years old.
+I mean, 77 years old, 79 years old, 82 years old.

 I'm tired of all of them.